Remdesivir: Medical uses

+In 2024, a retrospective study found treatment with the antiviral remdesivir plus dexamethasone was associated with fewer deaths in hospitalized COVID-19 patients compared to dexamethasone alone.
+The combination led to a 26% reduction in mortality at 14 days and a 24% reduction at 28 days.

 Side effects

 The most common adverse effects in people treated with remdesivir were respiratory failure and blood biomarkers of organ impairment, including low albumin, low potassium, low count of red blood cells, low count of thrombocytes, and elevated bilirubin (jaundice).
 Other reported adverse effects include gastrointestinal distress, elevated transaminase levels in the blood (liver enzymes), infusion site reactions, and electrocardiogram abnormalities.
 Remdesivir may cause infusion-related reactions, including low blood pressure, nausea, vomiting, sweating or shivering.

 Other possible side effects of remdesivir include: